 - Update a campaign's name, and it's start and end dates with updateCampaignIdentification.

-- Update the bid percentage that's set for a specific item with updateBid.
+- For campaigns that use the cost per sale funding model, update the bid percentage that's set for a specific item with updateBid.

 - Clone a campaign that has ended, making it easy to continue a promotion that you've already created, with cloneCampaign.